eldoy/waveorb-site/app/pages/about.md

 The data you send from the browser to the server are sent through filters and validations before they reach your action.
 Combine them intelligently to set up specialized microservices that do only what they need to do.

-The app server can be distributed as a single binary, making it easy to deploy and share, you don't even need Node installed to run your app.

 ## Database solutions

 You can use whichever database engine you want with Waveorb, just add it as a plugin.
 We like [MongoDB](https://www.mongodb.com) so we've created [a client](https://github.com/eldoy/mongowave) for it.

-We've also created [a client for LevelDB,](https://github.com/eldoy/wavedb) in case you don't need a separate database server.
-The two clients both have the exact same API so you can switch without changing any of your queries.
+We've create [a specification with tests](https://github.com/eldoy/waveorb-db) so you can write your own database client adapter.
+Any client that adheres to the spec can be used with the default Waveorb server actions.
+Since the spec ensures all adapters have the exact same API, you can switch without changing any of your queries.
 Convenient, right?

 ## Web client